BryanEggels2/QuadIO/README.md

 ## /checkanswer
 Accepts a JSON like the previous, but only with one question in it to see if that specific answer is correct.
 Returns true or false.

+### Reflection

+#### What i'd do differently:
+create seperate DTO for the question (in and output) seperate interface for repo and service layer

+#### What i'd add:
+do something with return codes give Questions an ID better error handling